Mary Fuller

 Mary Claire Fuller (October 5, 1888 – December 9, 1973) was an American actress active in both stage and silent films.
 She also was a screenwriter and had several films produced.
-An early major star, by 1917 she could no longer gain roles in film or on stage.
+An early major star, by 1917 she could no longer obtain roles in film or on stage.
 A later effort to revive her career in Hollywood failed in the 1920s after talkies began to dominate film.
 After suffering a nervous breakdown, she was admitted to St. Elizabeths Hospital in Washington, DC in 1947 and lived there until her death.

 Early life

 Born in Washington, D.C. in 1888, to Nora Swing and attorney Miles Fuller, she spent her childhood on a farm.
 As a child, she was interested in music, writing and art.
 Her father died in 1902, and by 1906, she was working in the theater under the name Claire Fuller.
 She worked briefly with the Lyceum Stock Company in Toledo, Ohio.